 Effective Building & Consultancy’s building inspectors have the experience and the equipment to deal with.
-We do a camera inspection where we insert a video camera in the pipe to identify the potential issues in the kerb.
-The high-resolution video camera can reveal not only the leaks, cracks, and breaks, but also the blockages such as roots.
+First, we do a camera inspection where we insert a video camera in the pipe to identify the potential issues in the kerb.
+The high-resolution video camera can reveal leaks, cracks, and breaks, and the blockages such as roots.

 It’s always better to call someone who deals with the kerb problems you’re experiencing a day in and out.

 If you aren’t sure about your problems, we can help to figure that out.
-Give us a call at +61 2 9613 3353 today!
+So give us a call at +61 2 9613 3353 today!